KostaV0108/FullStack-Game/README.md

 ```
 This will start the backend server.
 Open https://localhost8080 in your browser to view it.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please submit an issue or a pull request on the [GitHub repository](https://github.com/MansoorAZafar/FullStack-React-Game).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/MansoorAZafar/FullStack-React-Game/blob/6d6276cc8467ae0fc0ddfe8fa4a56fe5ffbb09a5/LICENSE.txt) file for details.

-## Contact

-For any questions or feedback, feel free to reach out to [@MansoorAZafar](https://github.com/MansoorAZafar).

 ---

 Thank you for playing Mini Quest!
 Your feedback is invaluable in making the game better.
 Enjoy your adventure!